 Catalina Uribe Burcher

-Programme Officer-Democracy, Conflict and Security, International Institute for Democracy and Electoral Assistance (International IDEA)
+Senior Programme Officer, International Institute for Democracy and Electoral Assistance (International IDEA)

-Catalina is currently leading the design of an assessment tool that looks at the threat of nexus between organized crime and democratic politics, to be launched globally in 2017.
-Catalina is a Colombian lawyer specialized in Criminal Law.
+Catalina is a Colombian and Swedish lawyer specialized in Criminal Law.
 She holds a LL.M degree in International and Comparative Law from Uppsala University in Sweden.
-With over ten years of professional experience, Catalina has worked in Sweden, the US, Latin America, West and Southern Africa, and the Baltic States.
+With over ten years of professional experience, Catalina has worked in Sweden, the US, Latin America, West and Southern Africa, Mongolia, and the Baltic States.

 - Protecting Politics: Deterring the influence of organized crime on local democracy, International IDEA and the Global Initiative against Transnational Organized Crime, 2016

 - ‘Ayotzinapa then and now: Organized crime’s grip on elections and political parties’, International IDEA, 29 September 2016

 - ‘Mission Impossible’, International IDEA, 12 September 2016

 - ‘From Netflix ‘Narcos’ to Peru: money, drugs and elections’, openDemocracy, 15 March 2016

 - Illicit Networks and Politics in Latin America, International IDEA, NIMD and the Clingendael Institute, 2014

 - ‘Latin America Governed by Crime’, ISN and InSight Crime, 20 March 2014